At which campus can I study this program?

 What is Architecture?

 The study of architecture is a broad endeavor combining the arts and humanities with engineering, science, and technology.
-It is a global study – from piazzas in Italy to rural disease spread dynamics to information networks spanning physical and virtual domains.
+It is a global study – from piazzas in Italy to rural contexts to information networks spanning physical and virtual domains.
 As creative designers, architects reflect the history, philosophy, dreams, habits, and values of a culture through buildings and spaces.
 Architects create responsible solutions to the needs of clients and the natural circumstances of sites.
 The profession spans the classical to the cutting-edge, and studying architecture encourages exploration across a range of interests, and provides flexibility to develop academic concentrations or pursue minors.
 The architecture studio is a laboratory in which design synthesizes history, theory, structural systems, building materials, environmental control systems, visual communications, professional practices, and systems integration.

 You Might Like this Program If...